-4.28.
-As part of the processes of justification and optimization, protection strategies should examine the impact that emergency response actions taken during the emergency response phase may have on the actions warranted during the transition phase and in the longer term.
-This should be done along with an examination and considerations of the impact that emergency response actions may have on achieving the prerequisites for the termination of the emergency.31 However, such considerations should not compromise the effectiveness of the protection strategy for the emergency response phase.

-31 For example, if two options within the protection strategy provide the same level of protection of the public during the emergency response phase, the one that is less disruptive to society should be the preferred option, as it will support the later efforts associated with the termination of the emergency and the overall recovery.
+4.29.4.28.
+As part of the processes of justification and optimization-process, protection strategies should examine the impact that emergency response actions taken during the emergency phase may have on the actions warranted during the transition phase and in the longer term.
+This should be done along with an examination and considerations of the impact that emergency response actions may have on achieving the prerequisites for the termination of the emergency.
+For example, if two options within the protection strategy provide the same level of protection of the public during the emergency phase, the one that is less disruptive to society should be the preferred option, as it will support the later efforts associated with the termination of the emergency and the overall recovery.
+However, such considerations should not compromise the effectiveness of the protection strategy for the emergency phase emergency response phase.

-4.29.
-Each protection strategy should include a national reference level, expressed in terms of residual dose from all exposure pathways, to be used as a benchmark for optimization of the protection and safety; generic criteria for taking protective actions and other response actions; and pre-established national operational criteria for initiating the different emergency response actions in line with Requirement 5 of GSR Part 7 [2], taking into account the guidance given in this Safety Guide and in GSG-2 [5].
+4.30.4.29.
+Each protection strategy should include a national reference level, expressed in terms of residual dose from all exposure pathways, to be used as a benchmark for optimization of the protection and safety; generic criteria for taking protective actions and other response actions; and pre-established national operational criteria for initiating the different emergency response actions in line with Requirement 5 of GSR Part 7 [2], taking into account the guidance given in this Safety Guide and in Ref.GSG-2 [5].

-4.30.
+4.31.4.30.
 Public self-help actions aimed at supporting the implementation of the protection strategy should be an integral element of protection strategies, particularly for the transition phase of a large scale emergency involving substantial radioactive release into the environment.

-4.31.
-The development of the protection strategies should involve all response organizations at all levels, as well as relevant interested parties (see paras 4.195-4.205) in order to allow for a common understanding and to enhance the acceptability, feasibility and any associated practicalities of the proposed strategy.
+4.32.4.31.
+The development of the protection strategies should involve all response organizations at all levels, as well as relevant interested parties (see paras 4.1954.196 4.2054.206) in order to allow for a common understanding and to enhance the acceptability, feasibility and any associated practicalities of the proposed strategy.

-4.32.
+4.33.4.32.
 When significant radiological consequences could extend beyond national borders, every effort should be made to develop the protection strategies in consultation with neighbouring States that may be directly impacted by the emergency to ensure consistent and coordinated responses.

-4.33.
+4.34.4.33.
 The developed protection strategies should be used at the preparedness stage as a framework to guide the establishment of adequate emergency arrangements by all response organizations.